 11 December 1916: Five Greek villages were pillaged and then burnt.
 Their inhabitants were deported.
 12 December 1916: In the outskirts of the city more villages are burnt.
 14 December 1916: Entire villages including schools and the churches are set on fire.
 17 December 1916: In the district of Samsun they burnt eleven villages.
 The pillaging continues.
 The village inhabitants are ill-treated.
 31 December 1916: Approximately 18 villages were completely burnt down, 15 partially.
 Around 60 women were raped.
 Even churches are plundered.4

-On 20 January 1917, Ambassador Pallavicini alerted his superiors in Vienna about the dire conditions of the deportees and compared them to the Armenian deportations a couple of years prior:
+On 20 January 1917, Ambassador Pallavicini alerted his superiors in Vienna about the condition of the deportees and compared them to the Armenian deportations a couple of years prior:

 The situation of the deported is for despair.
 Death awaits them all.
 I tried to draw the attention of the Grand Vizier to the events and stress how sad it would be if the persecution of the Greek element takes the form and dimensions of the Armenian persecutions.5